-A "standard appeal" is usually made within 30 days.
-A "fast appeal" is generally made within 72 hours.
+A standard appeal is usually made within 30 days or 7 days for Part B drugs.
+A fast appeal is generally made within 72 hours.

 - □ If you are appealing a decision we made about coverage for care that you have not yet received, you and/or your doctor will need to decide if you need a "fast appeal."
-If your doctor tells us that your health requires a "fast appeal," we will give you a fast appeal. - □ The requirements for getting a "fast appeal" are the same as those for getting a "fast coverage decision" in Section 5.2 of this chapter.
+If your doctor tells us that your health requires a "fast appeal," we will give you a fast appeal. - ☐ The requirements for getting a "fast appeal" are the same as those for getting a "fast coverage decision" in Section 5.2 of this chapter.

-Step 2: Ask our plan for an Appeal or a Fast Appeal
+Step 2: Ask our plan for an appeal or a fast appeal

-- □ If you are asking for a standard appeal, submit your standard appeal in writing.
-Chapter 2 has contact information. - □ If you are asking for a fast appeal, make your appeal in writing or call us.
-Chapter 2 has contact information. - □ You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
+has contact information. ۷ □ If you are asking for a fast appeal, make your appeal in writing or call us.
+Chapter 2 has contact information. □You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
+If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make you ur

+- notice we sent to tell you our answer on the coverage decision.
 If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
 We may give you more time to make your appeal.
-Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - □ You can ask for a copy of the information regarding your medical decision.
+Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - □You can ask for a copy of the information regarding your medical decision.
 You and your doctor may add more information to support your appeal.